Irritability: Signs and symptoms

 As an emotional and behavioral symptom in humans, someone is considered to be irritable when they have a short temper, become easily frustrated, or feel grouchy or grumpy.
 Caregivers may report tension in the household or fatigue.
 They may make accommodations to avoid provoking their dependents.
 Irritability is associated with a number of mental health conditions.
 It is a defining characteristic of any mood disorder, such as bipolar, depressive, and disruptive mood dysregulation disorders.
 It is also a major feature of a number of other disorders, including autism spectrum disorders, traumatic stress disorders, generalized anxiety disorder, etc. Finally, it is a notable characteristic of delirium, dementia, hormonal change, metabolic disturbance, chronic stress, pain, and substance/medication withdrawal.

 Of course, given that irritability is not specific to any one condition, clinicians consider biological, social, psychological, and familial factors.
 Irritability may be an indicator of diagnosis, course of illness, or prognosis.
 For example, a major concern for clinicians is the time course of irritability.
 If a person presents as uncharacteristically irritable, then a clinician may become concerned a change or episodic illness, such as a neurologic insult or mood disorder.
 Understanding the time course of irritability is critical for establishing the diagnosis of pediatric bipolar disorder from disruptive mood dysregulation disorder.
 In another example, chronic, severe irritability in older children (not including young children, e.g. preschool age, where normative irritability may be severe) may predict later depression and anxiety and suicidality.

 Neurophysiology

 Several major neural systems have been implicated across a number of studies for idiopathic, chronic irritability.
 These include the following: 1) prefrontal areas that underlying complex, goal directed behavior, especially inhibitory control and the regulation of emotions; 2) cortico-subcortical systems underlying reward processing, particularly in reaction to a frustrating stimulus; and 3) cortico-subcortical systems underlying threat and arousal processing, particularly in the context of social fairness or social threat.

-Treatments

-It is reasonable to adjust lifestyle habits, such as managing sleep, exercise, stress, and diet, should they be contributory.